Chart Color Schemes

 Varsity Lakes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Varsity Lakes, surveyed in June 2016, exhibited higher linguistic diversity than most local areas, with 22.3% of residents speaking a language other than English at home.
-In terms of birthplace, 35.3% were born overseas.
-Christianity was the predominant religion, accounting for 43.8%.
+Varsity Lakes, surveyed in June 2016, had a higher level of linguistic diversity than most local areas, with 22.3% of residents speaking a language other than English at home.
+In terms of birthplace, 35.3% of Varsity Lakes' population was born overseas.
+Christianity was the predominant religion in Varsity Lakes as of June 2016, accounting for 43.8% of the population.

 Frequently Asked Questions - Diversity